Complementary and Alternative Healing University click here for Home Page

 nausea, vomiting, stomach ache, sweating, dropping of blood pressure,

-difficulty in breathing, anxious, delirium, spasm, coma, and death caused by
+difficulty in breathing, anxious, delirium, spasm, coma, and death caused by breathing exhaustion

-tian ma天麻
+tian ma

-Allergic reaction: rash, or local or whole body swelling, nose bleeding,
+Allergic reaction: rash, or local or whole body swelling, nose bleeding, dry skin, and dizziness.

 tian nan xing